rar12455/rha-fingerprint/README.md

 # RHA256
-a custom hashmap, implemented in C
+a custom hashmap algorithm,implemented in C